manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 The work of Christopher Hendon at his team, published in [Nature](https://www.nature.com/articles/srep24483) goes into great detail about the effect of temperature upon grind particle distribution and grind consistency.
 An [explanation](https://baristahustle.com/blog/the-grinder-paper-explained/) of the findings was posted on Barista Hustle, which makes some recommendations based on the paper.

-I generally only brew filter coffee, and haven't noticed any particular difference in flavour when using frozen beans; however, it may be that these difference are more noticeable with espresso... or people with a more refined palate may notice differences that I have not.
-With a well organised blind tasting it would be possible to investigate this effect further, but for now I use freezing as a way to extend the lifespan of coffee, rather than to attempt to improve it.

-I would be very interested to hear of any experiments carried out to investigate this area, please get in contact if you have any data you are able to share!

 ### Contribute coffee to MCA